• Skip to primary navigation

 How to serve the sauce?

-You can serve the cherry sauce either warm or at room temperature.
+Cherry sauce is best served warm or at room temperature.

 Serve it on top of Yogurt Bomb.
-And, by the way, this Yogurt Bomb is really the best dessert ever; you should definitely try it!!!
+And, by the way, this Yogurt Bomb is really a hit; you should definitely try it!!!

 You can thicken the cherry sauce with a little more cornstarch and use it as a cake filling or cake topping.